- Only 3 containers or bags will be collected curbside (non-pilot areas). See below for details.

 - Know the materials you can and cannot put in your compost.
 You can safely add yard trimmings and leaves.
-Vegetable trimmings from your kitchen and garden work as well, but you should avoid any animal material (meat, fats, grease, milk, eggs, ect.) as they can attract pests.
+Vegetable trimmings from your kitchen and garden work as well, but you should avoid any animal material (meat, fats, grease, milk, eggs, etc.) as they can attract pests.

-Vermiposting is the act of composting, indoors, with the use of worms.
+Vermiposting is the act of composting indoors with the use of worms.
 The bins are easy to assemble and can be purchased online.
 The worms (eisenia foetida) are non-native and will not survive outdoors.
 This means if the worms are released outside (such as during the transferring of castings to gardening use) they will in turn die and be part of the composting process.

 Storm Water Recycling

-We need to be more conservative in our use of water.
+We all need to be more conservative in our use of water.

-Storm water recycling is commonly known as rainwater recycling, storm water diversion, roof runoff collection, and rain barrel collection.
-A long time ago it was called a cistern and used for drinking water, now we encourage its use only for water of lawns and gardens as well as washing cars, and other nonpotable outdoor uses.
+Storm water recycling is commonly known as rainwater recycling, storm water diversion, roof runoff collection and rain barrel collection.
+A long time ago it was called a cistern and used for drinking water, now we encourage its use only for water of lawns and gardens as well as washing cars and other non-potable outdoor uses.

-- Water resource information from the USGS
+- Water resource information - USGS

-- Drought watch information from the USGS
+- Drought watch information - USGS

 - Department of Environmental Quality Resources